dougmoscrop/serverless-plugin-split-stacks/README.md

     perFunction: true
     perType: false
     perGroupFunction: false
-    stackSequence: true
+    stackConcurrency: 5 # Controls if enabled and how much stacks are deployed in parallel.
+Disabled if absent.
-    stackParallelDeployments: 5 # Controls how much stacks are deployed in parallel
+    resourceConcurrency: 10 # Controls how much resources are deployed in parallel.
+Disabled if absent.
 ```

 ## Limitations